Looking for the best crossbow? Well, you’ve come to the right place.

 - Heavier than average

-The Invader G3 is a very sturdy crossbow that should provide years of service.
+The Invader G3 is very sturdy that should provide years of service.

 It comes nearly pre-assembled on arrival, so you can immediately head out to the range or the woods.